0xAX/linux-insides/Concepts/initcall.md

 }
 ```

 That's all.
 In this way the Linux kernel does initialization of many subsystems in a correct order.
-From now we know what is it `initcall` mechanism in the Linux kernel.
-We saw main general part of the `initcall` mechanism in this part.
-But we avoided some important concepts.
+From now on, we know what is the `initcall` mechanism in the Linux kernel.
+In this part, we covered main general portion of the `initcall` mechanism but we left some important concepts.
 Let's make a short look at these concepts.

 First of all, we have missed one level of `initcalls`, this is `rootfs initcalls`.
-You can find definition of the `rootfs_initcall` in the [include/linux/init.h](https://github.com/torvalds/linux/blob/master/include/linux/init.h) header file together with all similar macros which we saw in this part:
+You can find definition of the `rootfs_initcall` in the [include/linux/init.h](https://github.com/torvalds/linux/blob/master/include/linux/init.h) header file along with all similar macros which we saw in this part:

 ```C
 #define rootfs_initcall(fn)		__define_initcall(fn, rootfs)
 ```

 As we may understand from the macro's name, its main purpose is to store callbacks which are related to the [rootfs](https://en.wikipedia.org/wiki/Initramfs).
-Besides this goal, it may be useful to initialize other stuffs after initialization related to filesystems level, but only before devices related stuff are not initialized.
+Besides this goal, it may be useful to initialize other stuffs after initialization related to filesystems level only if devices related stuff are not initialized.
 For example, the decompression of the [initramfs](https://en.wikipedia.org/wiki/Initramfs) which occurred in the `populate_rootfs` function from the [init/initramfs.c](https://github.com/torvalds/linux/blob/master/init/initramfs.c) source code file:

 ```C
 rootfs_initcall(populate_rootfs);